Azure/FTALive-Sessions/content/data/data-platform-fundamentals/splitofdata3.md

 **Durability** means that committed changes are permanent.</br>

 ## Analytical Data
 **Data Lakehouse** helps you **store data into various layers/zones**.
 However with the growing volumes of data, you might not want to have additional OLTP or OLAP stores apart from the Data Lakehouse.
 Without transaction log capabilities, you can see the before and after image of data through different layers but not capture the exact changes made.
-This brings into picture a needs to not just store the refined form of data but the ability to track delta records (transformation made) to arrive at the higher layers.
-This is achieved through Delta Lake architectures
+This brings into picture a needs to not just store the refined form of data but the ability to track delta records (transformations made) to arrive at the higher layers.
+This can be achieved through Delta Lake architectures.

 ### Delta Lakes
 **Delta Lake** is an open source project that **enables building a lakehouse architecture on top of data lakes**.
 It implements the concept of **Delta Lake Transaction Log** which is an ordered record of every transaction that has been performed on a Delta Lake table.

 ![DeltaLake](/images/DeltaLakeTopofLakehouse.png)

 The transaction log is the mechanism through which Delta Lake is able to offer the guarantee of atomicity.
-Delta Lake provides ACID transactions, scalable metadata handling, and **unifies streaming and batch data processing** on top of existing data lakes, such as S3, ADLSv2, GCS, and HDFS.
+Delta Lake provides ACID transactions, scalable metadata handling, and **unifies streaming and batch data processing** on top of existing data lakes, such as ADLSv2, S3, GCS, and HDFS.
 It eliminates the need of having additional OLTP engines due to its logging facility.

 ![DeltaTables](/images/DeltaTables.png)

 Delta tables consist of data stored in Parquet files and metadata stored in the transaction log.
 The Parquet files enable you to track the evolution of the data.
 Indexes and statistics about the files are maintained to increase query efficiency.
 The Delta Lake transaction log can be appended to by multiple writers that are mediated by optimistic concurrency control that provide serializable ACID transactions.
 Changes to the table are stored as ordered atomic units called commits.
 The log can be read in parallel by a cluster of Spark executors.